cRVR: A Stackelberg Game Approach for Joint Privacy-Aware Video Requesting and Edge Caching: Introduction

-\IEEEPARstart{O}{nline} video streaming is one of the most indispensable services for our daily life, in which \textit{content providers (CP)} can stream various videos such as movies, news, and TV episodes to billions of Internet users through \textit{edge cache (EC)}.
-EC can cache popular video contents on edge servers \cite{Araldo2018a,Xu2020a,zhang2022,Sanguanpuak2021,Zhou2019a,Nikolaou2016} to shorten service latency.
-In the past decade, we have witnessed an unprecedented increase in online videos and user population. {According to \cite{Youtube2022}, YouTube provides 5 billion online videos for more than 122 million Internet users per day, and the daily playback time exceeds a total of 1 billion hours in 2022.}
+\IEEEPARstart{O}{nline} video streaming is one of the most profitable services for our daily life.
+In the past decade, we have witnessed an unprecedented increase in online video and user population.
+According to~\cite{GlobalMediaInsight2024}, YouTube will provide 5 billion online videos for more than 122 million Internet users per day and the daily playback time will exceed a total of 1 billion hours in 2024.
+In online video services, \textit{content providers (CPs)} can stream various videos such as movies, news, and TV episodes to billions of Internet users through \textit{edge cache (EC)}, which can cache popular video contents on edge servers to reduce service latency~\cite{Tran2019, Qu2020, Yu2019, Han2022EdgeIntelligence, Yu2021}.

 With the proliferation of online video markets, a rising concern is \emph{request privacy leakage}.
-As users request videos from online content providers, request traces will be automatically recorded by content providers.
+As users request videos from online content providers, content providers will automatically record request traces.
 It is challenging to prevent content providers from abusing user request traces.
-Besides, it is possible to further infer sensitive privacy such as gender, age, political views, and hobbies through analyzing users' request traces \cite{Chen2021,Amini2011,Zhang2019a,Zhou2019a,Wu2016a,Ma2017}.
-The leakage of request privacy may severely impair user experience, e.g., the spread of spam and scams\cite{Ni2020,Xiao2018}.
+Besides, it is possible to further infer sensitive privacy such as gender, age, political views, and hobbies through analyzing users' request traces~\cite{Kang2022, Zhou2019a, Zhang2019a, Ma2017, He2022}.
+The leakage of request privacy may induce other anomalies, e.g., the spread of spam and scams~\cite{Ni2020, Xiao2018}.
 Therefore, a strategy to effectively protect user privacy is urgently needed to boost the security level of online video systems.
+Nevertheless, user requests exposed in online video services cannot be easily protected, stemming from the following three challenges.

+{ \textit{First}, users' request traces are automatically captured by a CP when users fetch a specific video content.
+While there are privacy protection methods, such as encryption-based methods in Information-Centric Networking (ICN)~\cite{Yuan2016, Xue2019}, these methods primarily focus on protecting the content information privacy of video providers or edge nodes.
+However, they cannot conceal the request privacy of users because user requests, i.e., indexes of movies, are still visible to content providers and cannot be obfuscated by these methods.